Last updated on March 29th, 2021

 Just in case you decide to have a picnic at the Sigiria Forest, the picnic area is next to the cafe and the obstacle course close to the entrance.
 It is not clearly marked at this time, but you’d see some picnic benches which will indicate that you’re in the right place.

 I’m not sure how crowded this place gets, if it does at all, but it was just us in the picnic area for the entire time we were there.
-Seems like most people who visit this part of the Karura Forest come here for runs, dog walks and bike rides.
+Seems like most people who visit this part of the Karura Forest come here for runs, dog walks in the off-leash area and bike rides.

 After a few hours enjoying our picnic, we packed up, dropped our extra luggage by the gate and took Blue for another walk.
 It is so wonderful to have a place like this right in the middle of the city.
 Once you’re in it, you’ll almost forget that there’s a buzzing, busy city right outside.